 The standard PCB thickness also depends on the layers of the foil lamination.
 If the foil lamination is for a four-layer PCB, the standard thickness to be used would be 0.031".
 For a 6-layer foil lamination, the most appropriate standard to be used would be 0.062".

-Eventually, for an 8-layer and a 10-layer board, the standard PCB thickness is provided as 0.062, 0.093 and 0.125 inches.
-You can also choose ½, 1 or 2-ounce inner layer of copper foil depending on your requirements for your board.
+Eventually, for an 8-layer and a 10-layer board, the standard PCB thickness is provided as 0.062, 0.093, and 0.125 inches.
+You can also choose ½, one, or 2-ounce inner layer of copper foil depending on your requirements for your board.
 You can also use either of our provided dielectric builds or your controlled stack-up.

 4.1 standard two-layer PCB thickness